dotnet/docs-aspire/docs/fundamentals/dashboard/standalone.md

 # Standalone .NET Aspire dashboard

-The [.NET Aspire dashboard](overview.md) is also shipped as a Docker image and can be used standalone, without the rest of .NET Aspire.
-The standalone dashboard provides a great UI for viewing telemetry and can be used by any application.
+The [.NET Aspire dashboard](overview.md) provides a great UI for viewing telemetry.
+The dashboard:

+- Ships as a Docker image that can be used with any OpenTelemetry enabled app.
+- Can be used standalone, without the rest of .NET Aspire.

 :::image type="content" source="media/explore/trace.png" lightbox="media/explore/trace.png" alt-text="A screenshot of the .NET Aspire dashboard Trace details page.":::